 Husband & Father

 Hello and thank you for coming to learn about my story.
-I live in Idaho with my wife and two kids and am working to adjust to living life with two rare diseases.
-We now know that these two are periodic paralysis and recurrent meningitis.
-I spend my days working on rebuilding my relationship with my wife and kids from years of fighting the effects of these illnesses including daily paralysis, mental health issues, etc.
+I live in Idaho with my wife and two kids and am working to adjust to living life with my rare diseases.
+We now know that I have at least two, periodic paralysis and recurrent meningitis.
+I spend my days living and fighting the effects these known, and unknown, diseases have had on my life.

 I have had periodic paralysis my entire life, but didn’t find out what it was until my late 30’s when it became disabling.
 My entire childhood I was called accident prone for getting hurt a lot, but we now know it was because I was weak from this disease.
 This included head injuries, broken bones, sprains, etc. My first paralysis attack was at 15 when my legs paralyzed in the practice pool in high school and I had to be rescued from the bottom of the pool.
 I had paralysis attacks over the years, but they were very sporadic so it was never looked into further until my late 30’s when they became daily.
 It took my own research and determination to figure out that it is hypokalemic periodic paralysis (hypokpp).
 We are still investigating the possibility of it also being Andersen-tawil syndrome and paramyotonia congenita.
 Thankfully I have been able to get on Keveyis, and this has limited the paralysis attacks allowing me to obtain a more normal life and begin working towards regaining my strength.